 Router crashes regularly and only restarting it helps

 If your router needs to be restarted regularly, consider giving it a full reset.
-On most routers, you’ll find a “Reset” button which you can hold down with a paperclip.
-Do so for 30 seconds and the router should default from factory settings.
+On most routers, you’ll find a Reset button that you can hold down with a paperclip.
+Do so for 30 seconds, and the router should default from factory settings.
 Use our guide to setting up a wireless router to get everything properly configured.

 If that doesn’t work, your router may be on its way out.
 Your only real option is to return it if it is within its warranty period or to buy a new one.

 Wi-Fi connection lost when logging back into computer